aws-samples/aws-lambda-rdbms-integration/README.md

    ```

-1. Log into the database and select the first Kinesis record from the stream, as follows:
+1. Log into the database and select the first Kinesis record from the stream:
 	```
 	SELECT awslambda_fn('lambdaReadKinesisStream','{"StreamName": "MySensorReadings"}') AS kinesistest ;